ziadsawalha/Galley/README.md

 		  --no-destroy  Do not destroy images and containers.

 ## .galley.yml
 You define the environment you want Galley to create in the `.galley.yml` file.
-Place this file in the root of your applications directory. `.galley.yml` consists of three sections: `images`, `resources`, and `testparams`.
+Place this file in your application's root directory. `.galley.yml` consists of three sections: `images`, `resources`, and `testparams`.

 ### images